Contemporary anesthesia in craniomaxillofacial trauma surgery: a scoping review from 2002–2022

 Several prospective trials looked at regional blocks with local anesthesia.
 Bertuit et al. published a 2021 paper looking at 107 patients undergoing either mandibular fracture open reduction with internal fixation or mandibular osteotomies, with randomly assigned groups either receiving bilateral mandibular V3 blocks with ropivacaine 0.75% or a placebo and looking at morphine consumption at 24 hours as the primary outcome to determine pain (19).
 The block group had a statistically significant reduction in morphine consumption, though interestingly, an equal incidence of PONV in both groups.
 Mesgarzadeh et al. published a similar prospective trial in 2014 looking at pure mandibular symphysis fractures undergoing open reduction and internal fixation (ORIF), separating 50 patients into a treatment group and a control group (20).
 The treatment group received bilateral mental nerve blocks with bupivacaine.
 They had similar results, with a statistically significant reduction in postoperative opioids.
 These studies help support using regional blocks in facial trauma surgery to decrease pain and postoperative opioid use.

 Three prospective studies examined the effects of a non-steroidal anti-inflammatory (NSAID) medication in pain reduction for facial fracture patients.
-Jain et al. [2016] looked at 40 ASA 1 or 2 adults undergoing ORIF of isolated mandibular fractures (21).
+Jain et al. [2017] looked at 40 American Society of Anesthesiologists (ASA) physical classification 1 or 2 adults undergoing ORIF of isolated mandibular fractures (21).
 They were randomized to receive either 50 mg of tramadol or 8 mg of lornoxicam intravenously, and the pain was measured at five intervals in the first 24 hours postoperatively.
 Better pain control was statistically significant in the NSAID group.
 Nezafati et al. [2017] performed a similar study in 50 patients undergoing ORIF of mandible fractures.
-However, they randomized five groups to receive ketorolac IV 30 or 60 mg at the start of surgery or 30 or 60 mg at the termination of surgery and one group with no NSAIDs as a control (22).
+However, they randomized five groups to receive ketorolac intravenous (IV) 30 or 60 mg at the start of surgery or 30 or 60 mg at the termination of surgery and one group with no NSAIDs as a control (22).
 Pain was measured multiple times in the first 24 hours postoperatively.
 The 60 mg group had the lowest mean pain score, though there was no statistical significance between the 30 and 60 mg group given at the termination of surgery.

 Lastly, Eftekharian et al. [2017] performed a similar trial on 50 patients undergoing ORIF for mandible fractures, giving one group 30 mg of ketorolac at the termination of surgery versus a control group who received IV fluid (23).
 The treatment group had a statistically significant reduction in pain four hours after surgery.
 These studies support the consideration of a multimodal pain control paradigm and the consideration for including an NSAID around the termination of surgery to minimize postoperative pain and reduce narcotic medication.